Falcons' Jones: Will alert refs if Seahawks hold

 According to ESPN Seahawks reporter Sheil Kapadia, Sherman lined up against Jones for 30 of 46 coverage snaps.
 On those plays, Falcons quarterback Matt Ryan was 3-of-5 for 40 yards when targeting Jones.

 "For me, I'm just getting ready like any other week," Jones told the media gathered at his locker.
 "I don't have any grudges against Sherman or nothing like that.
 I'm here to play ball.
-Whatever happened then (in Week 6), it was then.
+Whatever happened [in Week 6], it was then.
 This is now.
 We've just got to strap on and go out and play ball."